deephaven-examples/deephaven-ib/README.md

 An [Interactive Brokers](https://www.interactivebrokers.com/) integration for [Deephaven](https://deephaven.io).

 [Interactive Brokers](https://www.interactivebrokers.com/) is a very popular brokerage in the quantitative finance world, with about $200B of customer equity.
-It is a very common choice for quants and hedge funds because of its low trading costs and API that facilitates automated trading.
-With low minimum account balances, [Interactive Brokers](https://www.interactivebrokers.com/) is also an attractive choice for individual investors.
+Quants and hedge funds often choose [Interactive Brokers](https://www.interactivebrokers.com/) because of its low trading costs and API that facilitates automated trading.
+With low minimum account balances, it is also an attractive choice for individual investors.

-[Deephaven](https://deephaven.io) is the real-time query engine that runs the quantitative trading of the worlds largest hedge funds, banks, and exchanges.
+[Deephaven](https://deephaven.io) is the real-time query engine that runs the quantitative trading of the world's largest hedge funds, banks, and exchanges.
 [Deephaven](https://deephaven.io) makes working with real-time data easy and facilitates very concise and easy-to-read code.
 With [Deephaven](https://deephaven.io), quants can create new models and get them into production quickly, traders can monitor the market and their portfolios, and